 - Alcohol consumption

 - Drug addiction, especially to cocaine and methamphetamines

 Medical Tests for a Stroke Diagnosis in NYC

 If you’re genetically inclined toward a heart condition, vigilance is important.
 Your cardiologist in Manhattan performs several tests to check how serious your heart condition is.
 Along with treatments like anti-platelet drugs and anticoagulants, your doctor may also recommend a healthy diet and exercise.

-Some of the medical tests that the best heart doctor and a leading cardiology specialist Dr. Reisman use include:
+Some of the medical tests that the top cardiovascular doctor in Manhattan Dr. Reisman use include:

 - Electrocardiogram (ECG).
 An ECG detects your heartbeats.
 It’s recommended when you have irregular heartbeats, chest pain or palpitations.
 An ECG also detects serious heart conditions, such as the enlargement of your heart and pericarditis, along with showing the real damage to the heart muscles after a stroke or heart attack.

 - Carotid doppler test.
 This is a non-invasive test that uses sound waves to see if there are any arteries that are blocked or are narrowed due to fat build up.
 Doctors usually use this test to judge how much at risk you are of having a stroke.